Proposed Lunar Measurements of $r$-Process Radioisotopes to Distinguish Origin of Deep-sea 244Pu: The Cosmic-Ray Background of Radioisotopes in Lunar Regolith

 In general, the lunar soil will contain both an astrophysical signal from a nearby explosion (SN or KN) and a cosmogenic background.
 For radioisotope $i$, the number density in a sample $n_i^{\rm obs} = n_i^{\star} + n_i^{\rm CR}$ sums the two components, and so we have

 where the last equation assumes that the fluence ${\cal F}_i^\star$ of the isotope from a nearby explosion is mixed over a depth $h_{\rm mix}$.

-\subsubsection{Strategy to distinguish the astrophysical signal from background in lunar regolith sample}
+\subsection{Strategy to distinguish the astrophysical signal from background in lunar regolith sample}

 Equation (\ref{eq:abvsXmix}) shows that a potential signal from an astrophysical explosion will be mixed with a cosmogenic background, and we thus require a means of separating these components.
 The available samples of lunar regolith and lunar soil show variations in elemental abundances.
-This suggests a simple strategy: search for species $i$ of interest in samples with low target abundances $X_j$, and the plot $n_i/\rho$ vs $X_j$.
-One can then find both the slope and intercept, which encode the cosmic-ray and astrophysical components respectively.
-This simple approach faces the problem that regolith samples at different depths experience different mixing \cite{Costello2018} and different cosmic-ray exposure \cite{Reedy1972,Michel1991,Leya2001}.
+This suggests a simple strategy: Search for species $i$ of interest in samples with low target abundances $X_j$, and then plot $n_i/\rho$ vs $X_j$.
+One can then find both the slope and intercept, which encode the cosmic-ray and astrophysical components, respectively.
+This simple approach faces the problem that regolith samples at different depths experience different mixing \citep{Costello2018} and different cosmic-ray exposure \citep{Reedy1972,Michel1991,Leya2001}.
 This can introduce large spreads in both the slope and intercept of our linear trend of $n_i/\rho$ vs $X_j$.
 We have verified with lunar and meteoritic data that the $n(\fe60)/\rho$ versus the target $X_{\rm Ni}$ abundance that the observed trend is too noisy for a robust inference of the astrophysical component.
 The uncertainties in the linear slope are large and consistent with zero.

-To overcome the problem of different cosmic-ray exposures for different samples, one can measure another radioisotope in the same samples--a species that is only of cosmogenic origin.
-Fimiani et al.~(ref.~\cite{Fimiani2016}) successfully adopted this approach, measuring not only \fe60 in lunar regolith, but also \mn53 that has a high cosmogenic abundance due to the large abundance of its target nuclei such as \iso{Fe}{56}.
+To overcome the problem of different cosmic-ray exposures for different samples, one can measure another radioisotope in the same samples--a species that is only of cosmogenic origin. \citet{Fimiani2016}) successfully adopted this approach, measuring not only \fe60 in lunar regolith, but also \mn53, which has a high cosmogenic abundance due to the large abundance of its target nuclei such as \iso{Fe}{56}.
 Here we use their lunar and meteoritic data to illustrate this procedure.
-Our analysis elaborates the procedure discussed recently by Koll et al.~in ref.~\cite{Koll2022}.
+Our analysis elaborates the procedure discussed recently ~in ref.~\cite{Koll2022}.